…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 a flat 4-sided rectangle, .. or a flat no-sided circle, .. or a 3-D solid cylinder.

-The Internet is a forum of many voices and views.
+The Internet is an open forum of many voices and views.
 Daily we receive forward links/snippets from well-meaning friends.
 Sometimes, in these links/snippets, very interesting interpretations of the Bible are presented, well known leaders quoted, opposing views criticised.

 How can we better navigate to discern truth from deception ?